eloj/lzw-eddy/fuzzing/README.md

 ## Running

-Simply run `make fuzz` to build the driver and and start afl.
+Simply run `make fuzz-comp` or `make fuzz-decomp` to build the corresponding driver and start afl.

 NOTE: It's recommended to run fuzzing on /tmp (or another RAM disk), since AFL does a lot of disk writes.